luatil/100-days-of-cuda/README.md

 # 100-days-of-cuda

-100 days of cuda challenge
+100 days of cuda challenge.

 ## Summary

+This is a [challenge](https://github.com/hkproj/100-days-of-gpu/blob/main/CUDA.md) for writing a CUDA Kernel everyday for 100 days.

+## Log

 ### Day 01